 Can I ski if I have bad knees?

 Yes, but you should opt for shorter skis to make skiing easier and less strenuous.

 The answer to this question depends on the condition of your knee and how it impacts your range of motion and stability.
 Consult your physician or physical therapist before skiing.
 They can assess your condition and advise you on whether skiing is a safe activity for you.

 At the same time, bear in mind not to use heavy and long skis.
 That would not help your knees at all!

 How can I ski without hurting my knees?

+The journey to a safe ride starts even before stepping into skis.
 Proper technique and equipment can help reduce the impact on your knees.
 Here are some tips:

 2. Strengthen your knees